ember-learn/guides-source/guides/v2.17.0/object-model/bindings.md

 A one-way binding only propagates changes in one direction, using [`computed.oneWay()`](https://www.emberjs.com/api/ember/2.16/classes/@ember%2Fobject%2Fcomputed/methods/alias?anchor=oneWay&show=inherited%2Cprotected%2Cprivate%2Cdeprecated).
 Often, one-way bindings are a performance optimization and you can safely use a two-way binding (which are de facto one-way bindings if you only ever change one side).
-Sometimes one-way bindings are useful to achieve specific behaviour such as a default that is the same as another property but can be overridden (e.g. a shipping address that starts the same as a billing address but can later be changed)
+Sometimes one-way bindings are useful to achieve specific behavior such as a default that is the same as another property but can be overridden (e.g. a shipping address that starts the same as a billing address but can later be changed)